doherty100/azuresandbox/terraform-azurerm-bench-windows/README.md

 ## Resource index

-This section provides an index of the 16 resources included in this quick start.
+This section provides an index of the 18 resources included in this quick start.

 ### Database server virtual machine

 ---

 Database Server [virtual machine](https://docs.microsoft.com/en-us/azure/azure-glossary-cloud-terminology#vm) based on the [SQL Server on Azure Virtual Machine \(Windows\)](https://docs.microsoft.com/en-us/azure/azure-sql/virtual-machines/windows/sql-server-on-azure-vm-iaas-what-is-overview) offering which is connected to the dedicated spoke virtual network, supports a configurable number of data disks, pre-configured administrator credentials using key vault and pre-configured virtual machine extensions.
 The quick start implements [Performance guidelines for SQL Server on Azure Virtual Machines](https://docs.microsoft.com/en-us/azure/azure-sql/virtual-machines/windows/performance-guidelines-best-practices) using a post-deployment script.
+Pre-configured support for [Azure VM backup](https://docs.microsoft.com/en-us/azure/backup/backup-azure-vms-introduction) is enabled on the virtual machine for application consistent backups using the backup policy and recovery services vault already pre-configured in the shared services vnet quick start.
+Note that SQL Server database backups are handled separately.

 Variable | In/Out | Type | Scope | Sample
 --- | --- | --- | --- | ---